mdotsherwood/pslab/README.md

 Just a collection of test PowerShell scripts.
 Quickly written proof-of-concepts.

+Things To Do Across The Board: logging, error handling, data validation, documentation, testing, everything.

 **!!!
 Not for production environments !!!** :)

 ## CreateUsers.ps1 - Create Active Directory (AD) users